mcgivrer/basicjava/build.readme.md

 #### `project.title`

 - **Value**: `SJDP`
-- **Description**: The title or full name of the project, which can be used for display purposes.
+- **Description**: The title or full name of the project, which can be used for display.

 #### `project.version`